SiqiD47/Front-End-Web-Development-with-React/README.md

 ## To run this webiste:

-1. In the React/confusion folder, run
+1. In the React/confusion folder, run:

    **npm install**